Redwall: Opera

 In 1996, Evelyn Swenson composed an opera based on the first book in the Redwall series.
 It was produced by OperaDelaware in Wilmington, Delaware and later toured Europe.

 Games

 There are multiple officially-licensed video games based on the Redwall series.
 All of these games were created by Soma Games under the banner of The Lost Legends of Redwall.
-These games include "Redwall AbbeyCraft - The Corsair's Last Treasure," a Minecraft adventure map; "The Scout Anthology," a video game narrative with three acts; "The Lost Legends of Redwall," an app with three different choose-your-own-adventure narratives; "Feasts & Friends," a cooking simulation.
+These games include "Redwall AbbeyCraft - The Corsair's Last Treasure," a Minecraft adventure map; "The Scout Anthology," a video game narrative with three acts; "The Lost Legends of Redwall," an app with three different choose-your-own-adventure narratives; and "Feasts & Friends," a cooking simulation.